Ramaphosa seizes wheel from Mantashe in well received power plan - but details needed - Miningmx

-PRESIDENT Cyril Ramaphosa’s plan to address South Africa’s energy crisis through sweeping reforms ticked all the right boxes and has been welcomed as a credible blueprint for speedily closing the country’s widening power generation shortfall.
+PRESIDENT Cyril Ramaphosa’s plan to address South Africa’s energy crisis through sweeping reforms to encourage more private sector investment ticked all the right boxes and has been welcomed as a credible blueprint for speedily closing the country’s widening power generation shortfall.

 It’s also unclear where the money will come from to pay for stepped up maintenance of Eskom’s ageing and unreliable coal fired plants.
 Insiders say a credible plan is on the table, which would include addressing the issue of the embattled utility’s R400bn debt burden, but they were tight-lipped on the proposed solutions.

-Nonetheless, news that the cap on private sector generation would be scrapped, regulatory and red tape blockages reduced, and surplus capacity purchased from existing independent power producers, were considered to be significant steps which would address short term supply challenges and ensure long term energy security.
+Nonetheless, news that the cap on private sector generation would be scrapped, regulatory and red tape blockages reduced, and surplus capacity purchased from existing independent power producers (IPPs) were considered to be significant steps which would address short term supply challenges and ensure long term energy security.

 “We think it’s a bold plan, it’s an ambitious plan, it’s an all hands on deck plan,” said Roger Baxter, CEO of the Minerals Council SA.
 “We think that some of the reforms that are being talked about are the biggest structural reforms implemented in South Africa in the last 20 years,” he told Miningmx in an interview.